 Therefore, it is understandable that many parents turn to professional help to address their child’s ADHD.
 Some argue that the over medicalization of children is dangerous, but many kids have benefited from being diagnosed with ADHD and found medical treatment effective.

 The Diagnostics and Statistics Manual 5 (DSM5) has recently expanded the definition of ADHD, but there remains no fixed way of diagnosing the condition.
-ADHD is defined as a “persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development.”
+ADHD is defined as a,

 For children, symptoms have to persist for at least 6 months.
 For adolescents, however, only five symptoms necessary for a diagnosis.
 There is no definitive difference between Attention Deficit Disorder, ADD, and ADHD.
 If you think you or someone you know might have ADHD, you should speak to a doctor.
 They will put you in contact with a specialist who might be able to help.